-This unit will introduce students to lactose intolerance.
-Students will develop questions about a case of a girl with symptoms of stomach pains, gas, and diarrhea.
-Throughout the unit, students will analyze pieces of evidence to answer their questions and eventually come to understand the mechanism of lactose intolerance.
+This unit will introduce students to the ethical and environmental issues created by the shark finning industry.
+Students will develop questions about the industry while looking at a photo of shark fins removed from living sharks.
+Throughout the unit, students will analyze pieces of evidence to answer their questions and eventually come to understand the environmental effects of shark finning.

-Looking for the mobile laboratory version of Looking into Lactase?
+Looking for the mobile laboratory version of Wildlife Forensics?

 Students will know

 - Population dynamics